 Pollution of the soil and groundwater by hazardous chemicals and/or the excessive use of fertilizers and pesticides may negatively impact the local ecology.
 Irresponsible use of pesticides to kill vermin such as jackal may further impact on already threatened vulture populations as well as other scavengers.
 Pesticides may also magnify (biomagnification) in higher trophic levels, especially top predators.
 This may lead to reproductive and other physiological defects and ultimately declining populations.
-Over-abstraction of groundwater may lead to ecosystem changes as groundwater levels decrease, which may have direct impacts on especially cave habitats downstream.
-Uncontrolled and unplanned fires may destroy ecological resources and threaten wildlife.

 Planting of GM maize without implementing the necessary refuges, and not implementing monitoring programmes and preventative and mitigation measures when needed, may result in insect and weed resistance development.
 This may potentially impact the local ecosystem structure.
-Concerns related to the killing of non-target insects as a result of planting insect resistant maize are addressed in the specialist report (Appendix C).
+Concerns related to the killing of non-target insects as a result of planting insect resistant maize are addressed in the specialist report (Appendix B).